ShaunTeka/active-directory-lab/README.md

 **🔐 Configuring BitLocker Recovery Key in Active Directory:**

-The lab includes installing BitLocker administration tools, configuring Group Policy Objects (GPOs), enabling recovery key backup to Active Directory, and validating BitLocker deployment on Windows client machines.
+This demonstrates the configuring of Active Directory to securely store BitLocker Recovery Keys using Group Policy, enabling centralized recovery key management and enterprise endpoint encryption.

 📂 **[View Project](./configuring-bitlocker-recovery-key-on-ad/)**